 - Burning or burning sensation.

-Some adverse reactions of clotrimazole include:
+Some adverse reactions to clotrimazole include:

 - General skin irritation.

-The following local adverse reactions have been reported with the use of topical corticosteroids especially under occlusive dressings:
+The following local adverse reactions have been reported with the use of topical corticosteroids, especially under occlusive dressings:

 - Burning sensation